 Already, VAMS has enabled transplant patients to undertake a trek up Mt.
 Kilimanjaro, monitoring their immunosuppressant levels as they climbed.
 It has helped a pediatric kidney transplant patients stay closer to their families and communities.

 And this is only the beginning.
-Like remote sampling itself, the biggest breakthroughs in using microsampling to monitor immunosuppressant drugs in transplant patients could happen anywhere.
-It could happen in your lab.
+Like remote sampling itself, the biggest breakthroughs in using microsampling to monitor immunosuppressant drugs in transplant patients to ensure efficacy and reduce toxicity could happen anywhere.
+It could happen in a toxicology lab, clinical lab or your lab.

-If you work with immunosuppressants, you need to understand VAMS.
-Contact us today, and one of our Microsampling Specialists will explore your unique situation and help you understand how to leverage the possibilities of this remarkable blood collection device.
+If you work with immunosuppressants, you need to understand how remote microsampling can benefit your patients or study cohorts.
+Contact us today, and one of our Microsampling Specialists will help you understand how to leverage the possibilities of this remarkable blood collection device.